zacharywelch/styleguides/ember.md

 ### Do not use partials

 Always use components.
-Parials share scope with the parent view, use components will provide a consistent scope.
+Partials share scope with the parent view, use components will provide a consistent scope.

 ### Use block syntax